biati-digital/alfred-calculate-anything/README.md

 ## Cryptocurrency

-Calculate Anything can convert between 100 cryptocurrencies and 168 currencies.
+Calculate Anything can convert between 100 cryptocurrencies.
 Again, you can use natural language or simply pass the currency symbol.

 ```
 - 2 bitcoins to dollars